Glock in My Lap

-"Glock in My Lap" is a song by Atlanta-based rapper 21 Savage and American record producer Metro Boomin, from their collaborative studio album Savage Mode 2 (2020).
+"Glock in My Lap" is a song by Atlanta-based rapper 21 Savage and American record producer Metro Boomin, from their collaborative studio album Savage Mode II (2020).
 The song was produced by Metro Boomin, Southside and Honorable C.N.O.T.E.

 Composition and critical reception

 The song features "urgent trap drums", an "unsettling two-note piano riff" and orchestral elements.
-Alphonse Pierre of Pitchfork described the beat as "arguable the most cinematic" one that Metro has ever produced.
-In a review of Savage Mode 2 on HipHopDX, Mark Elibert wrote that 21 Savage's lyrics throughout the album are "more polished and lively" than before, citing the following lines from "Glock in My Lap": "Leave an opp cold, like December / .45 on me, it's a Kimber / AK knockin' down trees, like timber / Get your baby mama 'fore we bend her / Hit the windshield, not the fender / Givin' out smoke my agenda / Throw the white flag, they surrender".
+Alphonse Pierre of Pitchfork described the beat as "arguably the most cinematic" one that Metro has ever produced.
+In a review of Savage Mode II on HipHopDX, Mark Elibert wrote that 21 Savage's lyrics throughout the album are "more polished and lively" than before, citing the following lines from "Glock in My Lap": "Leave an opp cold, like December / .45 on me, it's a Kimber / AK knockin' down trees, like timber / Get your baby mama 'fore we bend her / Hit the windshield, not the fender / Givin' out smoke my agenda / Throw the white flag, they surrender".